jcaspes/StackExchange.Redis/toys/MemoryTester/README.md

 Ouput sample (say that key is from an other thread, and if data is valid (but from an other thread)):
 ```
 1 : Starting the tests (press any key to stop)
-87 : Error in key, expected:Th87hT, actual:Th71hT, value is a valid but from an other query: True
+87 : Error in key, expected:Th87hT, actual:Th71hT, value is valid but from an other query: True
-126 : Error in key, expected:Th126hT, actual:Th56hT, value is a valid but from an other query: True
+126 : Error in key, expected:Th126hT, actual:Th56hT, value is valid but from an other query: True
 Exiting the test loop.
 ```